Search

 Historical Stock and Bond Returns – Predict Future Investment Performance

-The stock and bond markets are the most established financial assets providing global investment opportunities.
-However, they can also be risky investments due to their volatility.
+The stock and bond markets are the most established financial assets providing global investment opportunities for long-term wealth building.
+However, in the short term they can be risky investments due to their volatility.

 Historical Stock and Bond Returns-Why You Should Care